alantmwong/calculator/README.md

 # calculator
-This calculator will perform the basic operations such as addition, subtraction, division, and multiplication.
+This calculator performs the basic operations such as addition, subtraction, division, and multiplication.